Matrix Algebras with a Certain Compression Property II: Algebras of Type I

-Note that the only distinctions between the linked and unlinked settings are the presence of the matrix $M$ and the freedom to choose different values for $\alpha$ and $\beta$.
-With this in mind, the arguments that follow are applicable to both cases.
+Note that the only distinctions between the linked and unlinked settings are the presence of the matrix $M$ and the freedom to choose $\alpha$ and $\beta$ independently.
+In the arguments that follow, we treat the entries of $M$ as arbitrary constants (possibly zero), and make no attempt to choose independent values for $\alpha$ and $\beta$.
+Thus, these arguments are applicable to both cases.